mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 {{< /book >}}

 The `include` tag can move those extra pieces around.
-By providing a good name to your templates, if you needed to change the structure of some section like navigation, you could go to the template
+By providing a good name for your templates, if you needed to change the structure of some section like navigation, you could go to the template